Child Support Statistics and Trends

 - Among custodial mothers, 34.9 percent received at least one form of public assistance in 2007.
 By 2013, this proportion had increased to 46.5 percent.

 - Custodial fathers were less likely than custodial mothers to participate in at least one public-assistance program in 2013 (24.1 percent).

 More Statistics on Child Support and Child Custody

 Need Help with a Child Support Matter?
-Get a Free Case Review
+Get Professional Legal Assistance

-As you can see from statistics, child support issues touch the lives of both mothers and fathers in equal ways.
-If you and your child's other parent are having trouble reaching a child support agreement, or you simply need some advice for your situation, you can get it from an experienced family law attorney.
-Start now with a free initial case review.
+As you can see from the statistics, child support issues touch the lives of both mothers and fathers in equal ways.
+The stakes are often quite high, especially given the high cost of raising a child and income differences between the two parents.
+If you and your child's other parent are having trouble reaching a child support agreement, or you simply need some advice for your situation, nothing beats sound legal advice from an experienced child support attorney.